Back to Blog

 The handwriting advantage

-Mueller and Oppenheimer's 2014 study found that laptop note-takers performed worse on conceptual questions despite writing more words.
-Handwriting forces processing—you can't transcribe verbatim, so you must understand to summarize.
-This encoding effort improves retention.
+Mueller and Oppenheimer's 2014 study, "The Pen Is Mightier Than the Keyboard" (Psychological Science), found that laptop note-takers performed worse on conceptual questions despite writing significantly more words.
+Handwriting forces active processing — you can't transcribe verbatim, so you must understand the material well enough to summarize it.
+This deeper encoding improves long-term retention.
+A 2019 replication by Morehead et al. produced mixed results, suggesting the advantage is strongest for conceptual rather than factual recall tasks.

 Handwriting is particularly beneficial for: